UMassCybersecurity/UMassCTF25/README.md

 - The instructions need to be rewritten they are lowkey a mess, need to add variables
 - Create a port tracker file (provide ranges for each category), then expose those ranges : put note that says this will be automatically managed soon
 - automate DNS? and nginx config figure out
 - setup bastion host for dev environmnet?
+- look into autoscaling for the VMs
+- solve scripts
+- description for ynetd
+- move images to docs folder or smthing